Sabine Sommerkamp-Homann: Haiku and literature

 Sommerkamp-Homann is recognized as an expert on German and international haiku poetry.
 In 2023, Iudicium published her dissertation "Der Einfluss des Haiku auf Imagismus und jüngere Moderne.
 Studien zur englischen und amerikanischen Lyrik" ("The Influence of the Haiku on Imagism, Modern Art and Literature.
 Studies of English and American Poetry").
 In a review on "Haiku heute," Rüdiger Jung describes the dissertation as a standard work (Standardwerk) highlighting its extensive material, including over 900 cited references and numerous interviews with key figures such as Allen Ginsberg and Gary Snyder.

 She also writes tanka and other forms of poetry and prose.

 In 1981, at "apropos – Zeitschrift für Kunst, Literatur, Kritik," she founded "Haiku-Spektrum," the first regularly published forum for German-language and international haiku poetry in Germany, which she edited until 1985.
-She also acted as vice-president of the "German Senryū Center" ("Deutsches Senryū-Zentrum") from 1981-1988, helping to found a society for haiku poetry and the German Haiku Society Deutsche Haiku-Gesellschaft e.V.) in 1988.
+She also acted as vice-president of the "German Senryū Center" ("Deutsches Senryū-Zentrum") from 1981 to 1988, helping to found a society for haiku poetry and the German Haiku Society Deutsche Haiku-Gesellschaft e.V.) in 1988.

 Haiku was also increasingly introduced into German-language school teaching through Sabine Sommerkamp's haiku fairy tale "Die Sonnensuche" ("Searching for the Sun"), published in 1990 and also introduced as a textbook for German classes throughout Hungary in 1992.
 In Latvia (2004) and China (1999), the haiku fairy tale for young people and adults, published in the local language, continues to promote haiku abroad.

-In Japan, Sabine Sommerkamp was given the poetic name "Szala," after the character of her poems and in reference to the Japanese summer camellia, which, with its delicate white flowers, is considered the "Tree of Enlightenment".
+In Japan Sabine Sommerkamp was given the poetic name "Szala," after the character of her poems and in reference to the Japanese summer camellia, which, with its delicate white flowers, is considered the "Tree of Enlightenment".